sweeboon/ModBusX/REFACTORING_PLAN.md

 1. **High Priority**: Extract business logic from UI (Services)
 2. **Medium Priority**: Create controller layer
 3. **Low Priority**: Refactor models (already mostly separated)

-Would you like me to proceed with this refactoring?